-Enric Parera is managing director for Southern Europe, based in Barcelona and Milan.
-In this role, Enric leads sales, marketing, professional services and operations in the region, as well as serving on ToolsGroup’s global management team.
-In addition to cultivating regional business and channel partnerships since he joined in 1998, Enric is developing a new generation of professional services, sales and marketing leadership in the region.
-Enric played a key role in transitioning ToolsGroup to the SaaS business model and developing the company’s business process outsourcing (BPO) practice.
-He has a degree in industrial engineering from Universitat Politècnica of Catalonia and is a graduate of IESE Business School.
+Enric Parera is the Strategic Initiatives Officer.
+In this role, Enric sponsors and leads strategy formulation, communication, implementation and fine tuning, transforming the organization and processes in a rapidly growing environment.
+Prior to assuming this new role, Enric was the Managing Director of Southern Europe and played key roles in transitioning ToolsGroup to a SaaS business model and developing the company’s business process outsourcing (BPO) practice.
+He has a degree in industrial engineering from Universitat Politècnica of Catalonia and is a graduate of the IESE Business School.

 Caroline Proctor is chief marketing officer, leading global marketing and communications from ToolsGroup’s Boston office.
 She joined in 2017 after more than two decades as a marketing strategist and team leader for supply chain and enterprise software companies Manugistics, JDA, JustEnough Software, RELEX Solutions and Deltek.
 Through these roles Caroline has built up considerable industry expertise across consumer goods, retail and e-commerce.
 Caroline holds an MS in Business from Johns Hopkins University and a BS in mathematics and computer science from the University of Scranton.